How Gamification in Retail Increases Customer Loyalty

 Lifestyle engagement – the long-term game for low purchase frequency brands that usually have products/services with hefty price tags and heavy shopping baskets.
-Enterprises must carefully approach this method because it needs a deeper understanding of customers' intent, an in-depth look into the goals that they want to achieve with purchasing a product, and what sparked the passion that lead potential customers to initiate a purchase.
+Enterprises must carefully approach this method because it needs a deeper understanding of customers' intent, an in-depth look into the goals that they want to achieve by purchasing a product, and what sparked the passion that lead potential customers to initiate a purchase.
 Whatever is the answer to why a customer is buying your product, you need to build your gamification strategy around those answers.
 Gamification can be leveraged to draw the connection between individual goals and passions and long-term brand purchases.

 Should you invest in gamification?

 It could be as easy as hosting a one-day in-store game with discount codes as rewards or it could be as tedious as building a game around your brand benefits.
 Whatever goal you want to achieve you need to keep in mind the main gamification techniques and implement them in your next marketing promotion strategy.
 Creating a sense of excitement in your brand via the human obsession with winning a prize inevitably leads to more impressions and increased brand awareness.
-Because a gamification experience has a huge positive impact on the companies brand awareness – we think that it is worth a try.
+Because a gamification experience has a huge positive impact on the company's brand awareness – we think that it is worth a try.